-If in doubt, ask Abbi Knight, preferably by email Abbi.Knight@nationaltrust.org.uk (or mobile: 07425 144597)
+If in doubt, please ask Barbara Burns (Barbara.Burns@nationaltrust.org.uk) or Leo Smith (07791 901732).

 Feedback - Project Report

 By comparing the information on all the maps at the end of the survey period, plus casual records collected between now and July, we hope to be able to define the different territories, and count them.
 The results will be presented in a report which will be sent to all participants, probably early next year.